input-output-hk/ouroboros-phalanx-protocol/CPS/Readme.md

 - **Game Theory & Economic Disincentives** –
   **Promoting stake operator diversity** and **strengthening decentralization incentives** will reduce the economic viability of manipulation, fostering a more **resilient and distributed** stake pool ecosystem.

+We strongly encourage the community to actively engage in addressing this challenge by contributing research, proposing solutions, and participating in discussions.
+Collaborative efforts will be crucial in refining detection mechanisms, strengthening protocol resilience, and ensuring the long-term security and fairness of Ouroboros.

 ## Open Questions
 <!-- A set of questions to which any proposed solution should find an answer.
 Questions should help guide solutions design by highlighting some foreseen vulnerabilities or design flaws.
 Solutions in the form of CIP should thereby include these questions as part of their 'Rationale' section and provide an argued answer to each. -->